University campus near Phoenix, Arizona

 Notable Cyber Incidents in the Phoenix Area

-Cyber threats are not abstract risks for Phoenix — they have directly impacted local organizations, underscoring the urgent need for trained cybersecurity professionals in the Phoenix-Mesa-Chandler:
+Cyber threats aren't abstract risks for Phoenix, they have directly impacted local organizations, showing the urgent need for trained cybersecurity professionals in the Phoenix-Mesa-Chandler:

 Cybersecurity Programs Accessible from Nearby Communities

 If you live in a community near Phoenix, you can access the same cybersecurity programs without relocating.
 The greater Phoenix area is well-connected, and many students commute from surrounding cities to attend programs locally.
-Here is how Phoenix's cybersecurity schools are accessible from nearby areas:
+Here's how Phoenix's cybersecurity schools are accessible from nearby areas:

 • Chandler (also has 1 local program) → Grand Canyon University (25 mi), Aspen University (14 mi)